 When it comes to air quality, knowledge is power.
 Although you can’t influence outdoor conditions, you can take steps to monitor your indoor air quality, identify sources of VOC pollution in your home, and protect your health.

-Awair Glow C tracks indoor VOC pollution, humidity, and temperature levels and can automatically power on an attached devices (such as a fan or air purifier) the moment your air quality becomes unhealthy.
-To learn more about Awair Glow C and how it can help you create a healthier indoor environment, follow the link below.
+Awair Element tracks five air quality factors that can impact your health, comfort, and productivity, including VOC pollution, humidity, and temperature levels.
+To learn more about the Awair Element and how it can help you create a healthier indoor environment, follow the link below.